Marrakech City Guide

 El Badii Palace - Sultan’s former palace dates back to the 16th century, it was once paved with gold!

-WHERE TO STAY
+WHERE TO STAY IN MARRAKECH

-Riad Zam Zam This boutique hotel was our home away from home and we absolutely loved it!
+The Riad Zam Zam boutique hotel was our home away from home, and we absolutely loved it!
 We had the entire location to ourselves, complete with a cooking class given by the oh, so friendly staff and night security to look out for us.
 We had breakfast together every morning in quiet courtyard and turned it into a dance hall after dark.
 Plus, they offer a roof terrace and a spa featuring the unique hammam experience too!

-House of Notoire has a great list of suggested accommodations, check it out here.
+House of Notoire has a great list of suggested accommodations.
+Check it out here.

 OUTSIDE THE MEDINA